wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 stored in a version control repository such as GitHub, which enables fall-back to the complete set of files at various points back in time.
 Puppet then puts instances into a specific state.

-Hashicorp's Terraform equivalent HCL (which adds comments to YAML) can work across several clouds (AWS, Azure, GCP, etc.).
+Hashicorp's Terraform equivalent HCL (which adds comments to YAML) is "multi-cloud" (stands up instances in AWS, Azure, GCP, etc.).